samsquire/ideas4/README.md

 The author decides to fulfil a coordination, the coordination is added to both of their portfolios.

-Think what W3C, ISO, WHATWG and every consortium and committee suffers from.
-They suffer from coordination problems.
-Standardisation efforts suffer and are delayed due to a back and forward over issues that rarely come up if you actually tried to do the work.
-I propose people try implement solutions and standardise in retrospect.

 A slightly different arrangement could benefit multiple parties simultaneously and improve things for everybody.